 Data structure report

-We are hoping to bring the results of the Charles Thomas excavations to publication in 2017.
+We are hoping to bring the results of the Charles Thomas excavations to publication imminently.
 In the meantime, you can now download our full data structure report of the excavation archive at the link below.

 Download the Charles Thomas Excavations Data Structure Report (PDF).

 See also to 2017 excavations page for more on Charles Thomas’ trenches.

 Driscoll, S 2017, Obituary: Anthony Charles Thomas, Proceedings of the Society of Antiquaries Scotland 145 (2015): 13-16

 O’ Sullivan, J 1998, ‘More than the sum of the parts: Iona: archaeological investigations 1875-1996’, Church Archaeology 2: 5-18